CommWebTeam/gen_dw_format/dreamweaver_paste_formatter/README.md

 - replaces the formatting for Dreamweaver-generated footnotes with WET footnotes.
 This uses helper functions from the footnote_formatter tool.

+- replaces common punctuation/spacing misformattings:
+    - " ." and ".." with "."
+    - " ," and ",," with ","
+    - " ;" and ";;" with ";"
+    - ": :" and "::" with ":"

 - removes attributes from table, th, and tr tags, and removes attributes from td tags except for colspan and rowspan.

 - translates internal links to French by searching for /Eng/ and replacing with /Fra/, and translates the WET footnote structure created by the WET footnote formatting check directly above to French.
 - replaces 1er with 1&lt;sup>er&lt;/sup>, and other French list numberings formatted as #e with #&lt;sup>e&lt;/sup>.
+- ensures that "%" and "$" symbols have an &amp;nbsp; in front of them (for French spacing around those punctuation symbols).

 - changes strings indicating superscript and subscript tags in the original Word document to be actual tags, and joins these tags together.